Preliminary Report Suggests Baltimore Aerial Investigation Research Pilot Was Associated with Small Improvements in Solving Crimes

 When researchers focused on just the subset of crimes that were not solved within one day, they found that those with aerial evidence were cleared by police at a rate 7 percentage points higher than similar cases that received no aerial evidence.
 This is a statistically significant difference in clearance rates.

-To evaluate the citywide effect of the Aerial Investigations Research pilot program on crime and clearance rates, RAND researchers will need to examine the program's effect on all crimes and their investigation.
+To evaluate the citywide effect of the Aerial Investigation Research pilot program on crime and clearance rates, RAND researchers will need to examine the program's effect on all crimes and their investigations.
 This is because the aerial program might affect when crimes are committed (for example, shifting crime to nighttime hours when the program did not operate) or it could improve or reduce the efficiency of police investigations, increasing or decreasing the policing resources available for cases that did not receive aerial evidence.

 The RAND Justice Policy Program conducts research across the criminal and civil justice system on issues such as public safety, effective policing, drug policy and enforcement, corrections policy, court reform, and insurance regulation.